The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 - Grading method

-Choose Simple direct grading, Rubric or Grading guide to grade the assignment.
+Choose Simple direct grading, Grading guide or Rubric to grade the assignment.
 See Grade with Rubrics or Grading Guides in Moodle, to learn about using the Advanced grading methods.

 - Grade category

 Select a Category in your gradebook under which you would like the assignment grade to be placed.
-See Create Grade Categories in Moodle for instructions on how to create a category in your gradebook.
+See Grade Categories Options in the Moodle for instructions on how to create a category in your gradebook.

 - Blind grading